Dates for the 2024 Summer Workshop

 Airport Shuttle Service

-Important note for this year: Since last year, the Kansas City airport has relocated to a brand-new terminal.
+Since the 2022 Summer Workshop, the Kansas City airport has relocated to a brand-new terminal.
 This facility has a wide variety of amenities as well as a much more convenient place for students to meet the One Year Adventure Novel student representative who will be their terminal greeter!

 Watch the new KCI terminal tour »